i2000s/en/vita.md

 ---
 ## Upcoming event:

- - Dissertation or my last annual report talk in Fall semester of 2017.
+ - Dissertation or my last annual report talk in the Fall semester of 2017.

 # Employment